baneizalfe/PullToDismissPager/README.md

 Download the source to use it as a library project or use it directly from Maven Central in your dependencies.
 For example:

 	dependencies {
-		compile 'com.github.baneizalfe.pulltodismisspager:library:1.0.0'
+		compile 'com.github.baneizalfe.pulltodismisspager:library:1.0.1'
 	}

 ### Usage
 * Include `com.mrbug.pulltodismisspager.PullToDismissPager` as the root element in your activity layout.
-* The layout must have `gravity` set to either `top` or `bottom`.
+* No need for gravity attribite anymore.
+Default is BOTTOM
 * Make sure that it has only on child, your main layout.
 * The main layout should have the width and the height set to `match_parent`.
 For more information, checkout sample code.